Free Tool

 Number Base Converter

-Convert numbers between binary (base 2), octal (base 8), decimal (base 10), and hexadecimal (base 16).
-Type in any field and all others update instantly — supports large integers.
+Convert integers between binary (base 2), octal (base 8), decimal (base 10), and hexadecimal (base 16).
+All fields update simultaneously.

 Number Base Converter